Knife Sharpening Q&A

 A: Yes, we sharpen serrated blades.
 They require round sharpening stones of the right diameter, and I have a selection of those.
 Serrated blades take longer to sharpen and so I do charge more.
 The good news is serrated blades stay sharp longer, so you won't have to bring them as often!

-Q: Do you offer pick-up and delivery?
+Q: Do you offer pickup and delivery?

 Q: May I mail you my knives and have you mail them back?